-Mr. Harvey has been a director and Chairman of the board of directors of the Company since 2007.
-Mr Harvey has two university degrees in economics, an MBA and a law degree.
+Mr. Harvey has been a director and Chairman of the Board of Directors of the Company since August 2007.
+Mr. Harvey has two university degrees in economics, an MBA and a law degree.
 He spent ten years working in the investment banking industry.
 For the last ten years, Mr. Harvey has held senior executive and board positions with various mining companies.
 Currently an independent businessman, Mr. Harvey was the President and Chief Executive Officer of Orvana Minerals Corp. (a TSX listed company) from 2005 until 2006.
-Previously, he was President and Chief Executive Officer of TVX Gold Inc. (a TSX and NYSE listed company) at the time of its sale to Kinross in 2003 and, subsequent to that, was President and Chief Executive Officer of Atlantico Gold Inc., a private company involved in the development of the Amapari Gold Project in Brazil which project was sold to Wheaton River Minerals Ltd. Mr. Harvey serves as a director of Andina Minerals Inc. (a TSX-V listed company), Perseus Mining Limited (a TSX and Australian Securities Exchange ("ASX") listed company), Allied Gold Limited (an ASX, London Stock Exchange and TSX listed company) and Serabi Mining Plc (a TSX and AIM listed company).
+Previously, he was President and Chief Executive Officer of TVX Gold Inc. (a TSX and NYSE listed company) at the time of its sale to Kinross in 2003 and, subsequent to that, was President and Chief Executive Officer of Atlantico Gold Inc., a private company involved in the development of the Amapari Gold Project in Brazil which project was sold to Wheaton River Minerals Ltd. Mr. Harvey serves as a director and member of the audit committee of Andina Minerals Inc. (a TSX-V listed company), Perseus Mining Limited (a TSX and Australian Securities Exchange ("ASX") listed company), Allied Gold Limited (an ASX, London Stock Exchange and TSX listed company) and Azimuth Resources Ltd. (a TSX-V listed company).
 Mr. Harvey is an independent director of the Company for the purposes of NI 52-110.